SPARTAN INNOVATIONS VENTURE FELLOWS PROGRAM

 Application & Contact Information

-For more information, please contact Ryan Guzall, Venture Fellows Student Director; Andrew McColm, Managing Director, Venture Creation, Spartan Innovations, or call 517.884.4542.
+Applications for the 2019/20 Venture Fellows program can be submitted beginning January 2019.
+For more information, please contact Andy McColm, Venture Fellows Student Director, Spartan Innovations, or call 517.884.4542.